headblockhead/textAdventure/README.md

 ### Controls

-- To execute a command (Save, Walk north) type in the name of the command and press enter
+- To execute a command (Save, north) type in the name of the command and press enter

 ### UI

 - At the top is the last action you took (this will not appear if you just started or loaded a game)
 - Below that is the title of the room you are in
 - Then there is the description of what you see around you
-- Below that is a list of avalible commands
+- Below that is a list of available commands
 - And finally the area you type the commands into

 ### Special commands

-- `Quit`  - Quits the game
-- `Save`  - Saves the game
-- `Stats` - Show info about your current game